MBA Core Curriculum

 All concentrations are composed of 12 units (4 courses), except the International Business concentration which entails 15 units (5 courses).
 All concentration courses must be approved by the Department Chair or their designee.
 Students wishing to explore a broader concentration may select 12 courses (4 classes) from differing areas, with no more than two electives from any one area, to create a General concentration.
 Theses electives are approved by the Associate Dean or designee.

 |Buad 591||Business Strategy Capstone (3)|

-Students, within their first year of study, must demonstrate proficiency in calculus, software applications, and statistics.
+Students, within their first year of study, must complete prerequisites in calculus and statistics.
 The courses below or equivalent coursework must be completed with grades of at least a "C" (2.0).

 Students, who score below 50% on the verbal or analytical writing areas of the GMAT will need to complete a writing requirement in their first semester in the program.

 To graduate, students must complete the individual written component of the Buad 591: Business Strategy Capstone group project with a grade of "B" or better.
 Students must also complete a minimum of 45 units and maintain a 3.0 minimum overall grade point average.
 Students who have not met the calculus and software applications requirements upon admission may need to take additional classes.